avthart/spring-boot-axon-sample/README.md

 - The query model is backed by a Spring Data JPA Repository
 - The user interface is updated asynchronously via stompjs over websockets using Spring Websockets support

+## Roadmap

+- Add unit and integration tests
+- Replace JPA EventStore with AxonDB
+- Convert AngularJS to Angular, ReactJS or other

 ## Documentation

 * Axon Framework - http://www.axonframework.org/